 Azure Media Indexer is being retired

 In September 2018, we announced the general availability of Azure Video Indexer.
-This service is built on the capabilities of Azure Media Analytics, Azure Search, and Cognitive Services; and enables you to extract a rich set of machine learning insights based on multiple channels of your media files, all integrated together in one call and on a shared timeline.
-As part of the service we integrate with Microsoft a centralized speech-to-text model that is dramatically more advanced then the Indexer speech-to-text model.
+This service is built on the capabilities of Azure Media Analytics, Azure Search and Cognitive Services; and enables you to extract a rich set of machine learning insights based on multiple channels of your media files, all integrated together in one call and on a shared timeline.
+As part of the service, we integrate a centralised speech-to-text model with Microsoft that is dramatically more advanced then the Indexer speech-to-text model.

 How does this affect me?